dsluo-archive/csx730-quiz02/README.md

      */
    long gcd(long a, long b);
    ```

+   Feel free to add extra labels, as needed, to facilitate jumping.
+A useful instruction for
+   performing comparisons is `cmp`.
+Also, you may find the `jz` and `jnz` instructions useful
+   for jumping to labels when the result of the previous instruction zeroed out and did not
+   zero out the destination register, respectively.

    For each instruction of assembly, you must provide a comment in the source code describing
    what the instruction is doing and, when applicable, why.